beydacar1/beydacar1.github.io/README.md

 #beydacar1.github.io

-In this project, I made the web page for myself by editing the ready codes
+In this project, I made the web page for myself by editing the ready codes...

 #  Demo!

 http://beydacar1.github.io